Your Complete Guide To London’s Best Musicals | 13 Shows Worth Every Penny

 London Theatre Critics say: Evening Standard 5*; 9 Tony Awards

 Divorced, beheaded, live in concert: it’s the story of Henry VIIIth’s six wives, performed by the queens themselves as a punk girl-band.
-After sell-out runs in Edinburgh and London, and rapturous reviews, it’s back for a year-long run.
-Expect neon ruffs; Greensleeves-techno mash ups and unexpected moments of vulnerability interspersed with its high-energy score.
+It has to be one of the Edinburgh Fringe’s biggest success stories, returning to London for what’s now been a four year run with two national tours and shows in six other countries.
+Expect neon ruffs; Greensleeves-techno mash ups and unexpectedly poignant moments interspersed with its high-energy score.

-London Theatre Critics say: Evening Standard 5*; The Times 4*; The Telegraph 4*
+London Theatre Critics say: Evening Standard 5*; The Telegraph 5*

-Details: Six runs at the Lyric Theatre (closest tube station Piccadilly Circus) until 2nd April 2023.
-Tickets cost from £19.50-£69.50, and can be purchased here.
+Details: Six runs at the Vaudeville Theatre (closest tube station Charing Cross) until 30th November 2025.
+Tickets cost from £34.50-74.50, and can be purchased here.

 It’s Hamlet.
 With lions.
 What’s not to love?
-The Lion King is an epic retelling of the film, with impressive sets, stunning choreography and amazing costumes – the giraffes, for example, are played by actors stalking the stage on both leg and arm stilts.
-All this has seen the show play to packed houses for over two decades in London, and makes it the highest-grossing stage show of all time.
+The Lion King is an epic retelling of the Disney film, with impressive sets, stunning choreography and amazing costumes – the giraffes, for example, are played by actors stalking the stage on both leg and arm stilts.
+All this has seen this musical play to packed houses for over two decades in London, and makes it the highest-grossing stage show of all time.

 Moulin Rouge! | Piccadilly Theatre

-Why should you go see the new production of Moulin Rouge?
+Why should you go see this stage production of Moulin Rouge?
 Because you can can can!
-This dazzling show has finally transferred from Broadway to London, with an impressive 14 Tony nominations under its belt, a crack team of award-winning producers and creatives (including Baz himself), and an incredible soundtrack of 71 songs…
+This dazzling musical has finally transferred from Broadway to London, with an impressive 14 Tony nominations under its belt, a crack team of award-winning producers and creatives (including Baz himself), and an incredible soundtrack of 71 songs

-Details: Moulin Rouge! runs at the Piccadilly Theatre (closest tube station Piccadilly Circus) until 3rd June 2023.
-Tickets cost £29.50 – £225, and can be booked here.
+Moulin Rouge! runs at the Piccadilly Theatre (closest tube station Piccadilly Circus) until 15th March 2025.
+Tickets cost £29 – £229, and can be booked here.

 Dinner before: J Sheekey ought to have just the right level of grandeur to start the evening